johnaponte/survobj/README.md

 ## Installation

+The stable version can be instaled from CRAN

 To install the development version of this package from github use:

 `devtools::install_github("johnaponte/survobj", build_manual = T, build_vignettes = T)`